oakati/ML-and-EM-classification/readme.txt

 ## About The Project

-In this project, maximum likelihood estimation (MLE) and expectation maximization algorithms (EM) are applied to a dataset.
-Before the classification algorithms, principle component analysis (PCA) and multiple discriminant analysis (MDA) are applied to the dataset.
+This project utilizes the maximum likelihood estimation (MLE) and expectation maximization (EM) algorithms to analyze a given dataset.
+Prior to implementing these classification techniques, the dataset is preprocessed using principle component analysis (PCA) and multiple discriminant analysis (MDA) methods.

 ### How to run